-7.11.1.10 Bearing insulation
+7.9.1.11 Bearing insulation

 The motor has insulated NDE end shield and shaft grounding brush to prevent the passage of electric current through the bearings.
+To replace these parts, it is recommended to use origin

 To replace these parts, it is recommended to use original parts.